All About Your Vagina According to Your Age

 You might like: How to Cure Vaginal Candidiasis with Natural Remedies

-This is one of the best stages of life, for you as much as for your vagina; and this is mainly due to your sex hormones.
+This is one of the best stages of life, for both you and your vagina.
+This is mainly due to your sex hormones.

 Estrogen, progesterone, and testosterone production are at their highest.
 Estrogen is the hormone in charge of making sure your vagina is always lubricated, elastic, and has a healthy level of acidity.